Light & Land

 Our long journey back to Denver is broken by a night in Breckenridge, a playground for skiing celebrities, but for us a welcome break in a beautiful hotel before our flights home.

 The experience of Colorado in recent years has made this tour one of the photographic highlights of a lifetime, including for the three leaders.
 For those who love mountains, this about as good as it gets.

-Places are limited due to 4x4 vehicles to get us into locations off the beaten track in the wild back country.
+Places on our Colorado in Fall photography tour are limited due to 4x4 vehicles to get us into locations off the beaten track in the wild back country.
 Please book early to avoid disappointment.

 Staying at an airport hotel (to be confirmed) for the night of 1st October.

 Staying at The Stonebridge Inn for the nights 2nd and 3rd October